-By the end of December 2020, the Group has repaid part of the shareholder loan in the amount of $\le 10,000.00$ ( $\le 2,000.00$ still outstanding) owned to Fusion Welcome (renamed to Negordy, S.A. subsequent to year end and an independent company to Fusion Welcome-Fuel SA) and also $\le 74,387.02$ related with payments made on behalf of Fusion Fuel during the year.
+By the end of December 2020, the Group has repaid part of the shareholder loan in the amount of $\leq 10,000.00$ ($\leq 2,000.00$ still outstanding) owned to Fusion Welcome (renamed to Negordy, S.A. subsequent to year end and an independent company to Fusion Welcome-Fuel SA) and also $\leq 74,387.02$ related with payments made on behalf of Fusion Fuel during the year.
 These amounts were paid in December 2020.

 Fusion Fuel Portugal has two contracts with MagP, which is a related party to the management team and the Fusion Fuel Portugal founders.
 The first contract is a Sub-Lease Agreement for certain office and laboratory space to be used by Fusion Fuel employees.
-The total cost of the lease is €7,430.40 per month for 1.184 square meters of office space and parking plots.
+The total cost of the lease is ξ 7,430.40 per month for 1.184 square meters of office space and parking plots.
 The Sub-Lease Agreement was terminated on December 31, 2020 and no payments are outstanding.
 The second contract is an IP Transfer Agreement whereby MagP transferred all intellectual property rights to the intellectual property associated with the CPV solar trackers used in Fusion Fuel's Hydrogen Generators.
 In addition, with this contract Fusion Fuel acquired rights to all MagP intellectual property relating to the technology associated with the Trackers, including all registrations, designs, software, domain names and any other materials along with production processes, customer relationships and an organized workforce.
-The total consideration to be paid by Fusion Fuel Portugal includes €1,000,000 for all rights to the technology to be paid in quarterly installments over one year, which commenced upon completion of the Transactions with the payment of the initial installment of €250,000, and a single payment of €900,000 for product and technology development costs, which was paid on the completion of the Transactions.
+The total consideration to be paid by Fusion Fuel Portugal includes ξ 1,000,000 for all rights to the technology to be paid in quarterly installments over one year, which commenced upon completion of the Transactions with the payment of the initial installment of ξ 250,000, and a single payment of ξ 900,000 for product and technology development costs, which was paid on the completion of the Transactions.
 Each such amount is subject to applicable VAT charges.
 Currently Fusion Fuel has the right to use such intellectual property, but will not have full ownership of such intellectual property until all such payments are made.

 Fusion Fuel Portugal has a Production Agreement with MagP pursuant to which MagP guarantees a supply of all materials and installations for the CPV solar trackers used in Fusion Fuel's Hydrogen Generators over a three-year period.
 Fusion Fuel does not have any financial obligations under this contract, contingent or otherwise, as the contract provides that MagP and Fusion Fuel are to agree to a production schedule each January which will establish the number of Trackers and the fixed cost per Tracker to be supplied by MagP in such year.
-Once the order has been placed then Fusion Fuel has a financial obligation to pay for those orders.
-Fusion Fuel has not submitted any purchase orders to MagP as of December 31, 2020, and as of such date there were no outstanding financial obligations under the Production Agreement.
+Once the order has been placed then Fusion Fuel has a financial obligations under the Production Agreement.
 In January 2021, Fusion Fuel placed an order for 600 units to be supplied during this year.
 Fusion Fuel Portugal also has two project contracts with MagP regarding the production of the units required for the two phases of the Evora project being developed, and there were payments related to these contracts in December of 2020.
 For more information relating to the contracts with MagP, see "Related Party Transactions."